MartinEesmaa/VVCEasy/README.md

 Before you ask any question, please see the questions below.

-Are you real creator of VVCEasy?
+Are you the real creator of VVCEasy?

-Yes... but I'm not real creator of VVC, I didn't built VVC, it was Fraunhofer HHI that he built VVC.
+Yes... but I'm not a real creator of VVC, I didn't built VVC, it was Fraunhofer HHI that he built VVC.

 Are you trying to work build of VVCEasy?

-Well yes... it takes longer time to make VVCEasy easier, but VVCEasy is not yet finished until further/update announcement.
+Well, yes... it takes longer time to make VVCEasy easier, but VVCEasy is not yet finished until further/update announcement.
 I don't have employees, so I'm the only one worker.

 Is it okay to bring my proof screenshots of errors?

 Yes, you can bring error screenshots for your proof.
-More proofs, easy to solve it.
+More proof, easy to solve it.

 My question is not listed on FAQ.
 Can I ask any question to you?